enleak/enleak.github.io/BTL1/Review.md

 ![image](https://github.com/enleak/enleak.github.io/assets/55566953/aac2d16e-9cc0-460b-a11e-67636b994ec4)
 <div>

-Finally, I highly recommend this certification as it is a great choice for breaking into the defensive side of cybersecurity.
-It not only helps improve your critical thinking skills but also teaches you to be creative and think outside the box to pass the certification.
-Give it a try, and you will definitely benefit from it.

-Furthermore, it's normal to feel that the exam is daunting.
-However, remember that the certification can open doors for you in the cybersecurity field.
-Stay motivated and strive to do your best.
 To keep you inspired, I want to share this quote with you: "If you believe in yourself and feel confident in yourself, you can do anything" - Karlie Kloss.
+It's normal to feel that the exam is daunting and/or to feel burnout.
+However, remember that the certification can open doors for you in the cybersecurity field, stay motivated and strive to do your best.

 Closing out, I want to express my gratitude to Joshua Speshock for creating this blog.
 I highly recommend following him on LinkedIn or Discord.
 You can also connect with me: